Winter091/rubiks-cube-solver/README.md

 I haven't yet done the extensive testing, but it seems that the performance boost when using parallel version is something like (0.72 * thread_count) times, compared to non-parallel version.
-Specifically, on 6-core ryzen 5 4500u, it's 4.34x faster, thus making this implementation very fast compared to others (3-4 seconds avg to find the solution).
+Specifically, on 6-core ryzen 5 4500u, it's 4.34x faster, thus making this implementation ~~very fast compared to others~~ not slow, at least (3-4 seconds avg to find the solution).